 What is it?

 Feedback is information given to the learner and/or the teacher about the learner’s performance relative to learning goals.
 It should aim towards (and be capable of producing) improvement in students’ learning.
 Feedback redirects or refocuses either the teacher’s or the learner’s actions to achieve a goal, by aligning effort and activity with an outcome.
 It can be about the learning activity itself, about the process of activity, about the student’s management of their learning or self-regulation or (the least effective) about them as individuals.
 This feedback can be verbal, written, or can be given through tests or via digital technology.
 It can come from a teacher or someone taking a teaching role, or from peers.

 How effective is it?

 Feedback studies tend to show very high effects on learning.
 However, it also has a very high range of effects and some studies show that feedback can have negative effects and make things worse.
-It is therefore important to understand the potential benefits and the possible limitations of the approach.
+It is therefore important to understand the potential benefits and the possible limitations of feedback as a teaching and learning approach.
 In general, research-based approaches that explicitly aim to provide feedback to learners, such as Bloom’s ‘mastery learning’, also tend to have a positive impact.
 Feedback has effects on all types of learning across all age groups.
 Research in schools has focused particularly on English, mathematics and, to a lesser extent, science.

 Feedback is widely used as a teaching and learning intervention in schools in Australasia.
 The few Australasian studies examining the application and impact of feedback on learning in schools are from New Zealand.
 New Zealand studies on feedback indicate that it impacts positively on learning, students’ ability to give peer feedback, and academic outcomes at primary level.